BMOCH/ScreenSetup/README.md

 ![Example](./images/readme_example.png)

-This is a work in progress and all suggestions are welcome.

-##

 This project was created in order to create an interface for placing monitors onto a wall.
 The monitor locations gathered could be exported and used in a display program.
 This offers more flexibility than the standard N by M monitor option which is still prevalent in many programs.

+##

+This is still a work in progress and all suggestions are welcome.

 ## Technology
 Project is created with: